Participating in Intramurals

-If the opponent consents to rescheduling, a mutually agreeable time and site must be decided upon.
-This is based on information provided by the permission form.
+If the opponent consents to reschedule, a mutually agreeable time and site must be decided upon.

 Sportsmanship is vital to the conduct of every intramural contest.
 In order to encourage proper conduct during games, officials, administrative personnel, and supervisors shall make decisions on whether to warn, penalize, or eject players or teams for poor sportsmanship.
 These decisions are final.
 The intramural director and/or the rules and protest committee will rule on further penalties as a result of unsportsmanlike conduct.